-The grantee will receive notification through the GrantSolutions system when the NCC application is available for completion.
-The grantee must submit a NCC packet through GrantSolutions by the due date indicated.
+The grantee will receive notification through the Grant Solutions system when the Non-Competing Continuation Application is available for completion.
+The grantee must submit a Non-Competing Continuation packet through Grant Solutions by the due date indicated.
 The packet must include the following documents:

-- 1. SF-424 Application for Federal Assistance - a.
-Make sure grant award number is listed in the "Federal Identifier" block.
-The grant award number can be found in the upper right corner of the letter notifying the grantee about the NCC. - b.
-Make sure "Applicant Information" is current and accurate, including DUNS number.
-Project contact should be the person responsible for the day-to-day operations and overall success of the project. - c.
-Check "continuation" in Block 2. - d.
-Indicate in Block 19 whether or not grantee's continuation application was reviewed in accordance with the intergovernmental review process.
-Do not choose option #19.c. since the intergovernmental process is applicable to this program. - e.
-Block 18 must include the grantee's federal and non-federal sources of funding. - f.
-Make sure that the representatives designated as Contact Person and Authorized Representative are not identical. - g.
-Make sure the entire form is completed, signed and dated by the designated Authorized Representative. - 2.
-SF-424A Budget Information Non-Construction Programs

-- a.
-In Section A, column (e) indicate federal costs in each applicable object class category.
+- SF-424 Application for Federal Assistance - Make sure grant award number is listed in the "Federal Identifier" block.
+Grant award number can be found in the upper right corner of the letter notifying grantee about the NCC. - Make sure "Applicant Information" is current and accurate, including DUNS number.
+Project contact should be the person responsible for the day-to-day operations and overall success of the project. - o Check "continuation" in Block 2. - Indicate in Block 19 whether or not grantee's continuation application was reviewed in accordance with the intergovernmental review process.
+Do not choose option #19.c. since the intergovernmental process is applicable to this program. - Block 18 must include grantee's federal and non-federal sources of funding. - Make sure that the representatives designated as Contact Person and Authorized Representative are not identical. - Make sure the entire form is completed, signed by the designated Authorized Representative, and dated. - SF-424A Budget Information Non-Construction Programs - In Section A, column (e) indicate federal costs in each applicable object class category.
 In column (f) indicate non-federal costs in each applicable object class category.
-In column (g) indicate the total. - b.
-In Section F, Line 22, state the type of indirect cost rate (e.g., provisional, fixed, etc.) and provide computation (i.e., base X rate = total indirect expense). - 3.
-SF-424B Assurances Non-Construction Programs - 4.
-Certification Regarding Lobbying signed by the Authorized Representative - 5.
-SF-P/PSL Project/Performance Site Location - 6.
-Program Narrative - 7.
-Line item Budget and Budget Narrative - a.
-The Line Item Budget should be in a spreadsheet or table format.
+In column (g) indicate the total. - In Section F, Line 22, state the type of indirect cost rate (e.g., provisional, fixed, etc.) and provide computation (i.e., base X rate = total indirect expense).

+- SF-424B Assurances Non-Construction Programs - Certification Regarding Lobbying signed by the Authorized Representative - SF-P/PSL Project/Performance Site Location - Program Narrative - Line item Budget and Budget Narrative - The Line Item Budget should be in a spreadsheet or table format.
 Both the federal and non-federal budget items should be clearly marked.
-When preparing your budget, reflect the budget categories outlined in SF-424A (i.e. Personnel, Benefits, Travel, Equipment, Supplies, Contractual, and Other, Indirect Costs) and identify all line items within each category.
-Be specific and comprehensive. - b.
-The Budget Narrative is a justification supporting the need to expend funds for items in your spreadsheet or table format budget.
+When preparing your budget, reflect the budget categories outlined in SF-424A (i.e., Personnel, Benefits, Travel, Equipment, Supplies, Contractual, Other, Indirect Costs) and identify all line items within each category.
+Be specific and comprehensive. - The Budget Narrative is a justification supporting the need to expend funds for items in your spreadsheet or table format budget.
 It should provide a clear description of how the budget items directly relate to the overall completion and success of the project.